Property Damage Only

 Duties of Emergency Vehicle Operators to Other Vehicles

 Even while responding to an emergency situation, the driver of an emergency vehicle must use reasonable care for safety in the existing circumstances.
-The requirement for the regard for safety of the public is not satisfied by simply using visual and audible warning signals.
-In addition, a drivers right to drive at exceeding speed depends on the condition of the patient in the emergency.
+The requirement for the regard for the safety of the public is not satisfied by simply using visual and audible warning signals.
+In addition, a driver's right to drive at exceeding speed depends on the condition of the patient in the emergency.

 Duties of Other Drivers to Emergency Vehicles